Bell nonlocality and entanglement in $\chi_{cJ}$ decays into baryon pair: Summary and Outlook

+The predictions in this work are specific to the production chain $e^+e^- \to \psi(2S) \to \gamma \chi_{cJ}$.
+They can be tested directly at BESIII using its full $\psi(2S)$ data sample.
 Looking forward, this analysis provides clear, measurable benchmarks for experiments at BESIII and future facilities such as the Super Tau-Charm Factory.
 In particular, the predicted angular distributions for $\chi_{c2}$ decays offer a direct means to extract the parameters $x$ and $\Delta\Phi$ more accurately.
 Precise measurement of these parameters will help infer quantum correlations via the mapping established in this work.
-Therefore, the $\chi_{cJ}$ system serves as a calibrated laboratory at the intersection of quantum information science and high-energy physics.
+A detailed assessment of the experimental feasibility, including the required event yields and the prospects at BESIII, LHCb, the Belle experiments, and future STCF, is also presented (see~\ref{ExpFeas}).
+These indicate that the $\chi_{cJ}$ system produced via this radiative transition serves as a calibrated laboratory at the intersection of quantum information science and high-energy physics.
 Furthermore, studying quantum correlations in charmonium decays opens a new window into foundational quantum mechanics, enabling tests at energy scales and in regimes that are far removed from traditional optical experiments.